-Raspberry ketones (RK) are the chemical compounds that give raspberries their enticing aroma.
-And when ketones are taken from raspberries, they can be used to add fragrance and flavor to things such as colas, ice cream, and cosmetics.
+Raspberry ketones are natural chemicals that give raspberries their enticing aroma.
+When ketones are taken from raspberries, they can be used to add fragrance and flavor to things such as colas, ice cream, and cosmetics.

-The answer is no one knows.
-Experts say that investing anywhere from $12 to $20 in a bottle of raspberry ketone supplements amounts to little more than wishful thinking.
-And doing so may or may not be harmful.
+Experts say that investing in a bottle of raspberry ketone supplements amounts to little more than wishful thinking.
+And it may or may not be harmful.

 Raspberry ketones in food and cosmetics are generally considered safe.
 But no one knows what short- or long-term effect raspberry ketone supplements could have on your overall health.
-That's because there has been no study to document potential side effects.
+No study has been done to document potential side effects.
 There are also no studies that look at potential drug or food interactions.

 The fact that raspberry ketones chemically resemble other stimulants suggests the potential for certain side effects.
 And there are anecdotal reports of jitteriness, increased blood pressure, and rapid heartbeat among people taking raspberry ketone supplements.
-But without the evidence, no one can say what dosage of raspberry ketone supplements, if any, might be safe to take.
+Without scientific evidence, no one can say what dosage of raspberry ketone supplements, if any, might be safe to take.

 Talk to your doctor about any supplements you're thinking about taking, and any concerns you have about your weight or weight loss.